 Problem #2: Too much time-consuming admin

 As the business grows, so does the paperwork.
-When it comes to managing one or even several child care businesses you’ll find almost the exact same sources of administrative burden across the entire industry.
+When it comes to managing one or even several child care businesses you’ll find almost the exact same sources of administrative burden across the entire Australian industry.
 Managing enrollments, staffing levels, rosters, timesheets and payroll are among the largest contributors to the administrative burden, and the one thing they all share in common is that they aren’t value-adding tasks.

 The solutions: By automating the above tasks, managers free up time and resources to focus on tasks that add value to the business, such as improving the quality of care provided and marketing to improve enrollments.
 Cloud-based processes have quickly become the industry standard, from rostering to attendance tracking and qualification management, the systems that run your business play a huge part in reducing paperwork.
 For example, an efficient rostering software can help managers cut down this task from a couple of hours to just a few minutes.
 Automatic rostering has become an efficient way to manage staff, because why do the same thing over and over again, every time?